Introduction to Helmi with Qiskit¶

 Constructing and executing quantum circuits¶

 Circuits are constructed and submitted to Helmi using the same methods as with IBM machines.
 First we construct a Bell pair circuit between 2 qubits.
-The circuit is then executed on the backend using the execute
+The circuit is then executed on the backend using the backend.run

 function.